GENERAL NOTICES TO MEMBERS

 Visitors coming a distance should phone the previous day to check.

-URGENT NOTICE TO MEMBERS -- Can You Help?
+URGENT NOTICE TO LOCAL MEMBERS -- Can You Help?

 We are finding it increasingly difficult during holiday periods to fully staff the Research Centre.